-Our inability to securitize our loans would have a material adverse effect on our business, liquidity, cost of funds and financial condition.
+Our inability to securitize our loan receivables would have a material adverse effect on our business, liquidity, cost of funds and financial condition.

-We use the securitization of loans, which involves the transfer of loans to a trust and the issuance by the trust of asset-backed securities to third-party investors, as a significant source of funding.
-Our average level of securitized financings from third parties was \$12.4 billion and \$13.8 billion for the years ended December 31, 2016 and 2015, respectively.
+We use the securitization of loan receivables, which involves the transfer of loan receivables to a trust and the issuance by the trust of asset-backed securities to third-party investors, as a significant source of funding.
+Our average level of securitized financings from third parties was \$12.2 billion and \$12.4 billion for the years ended December 31, 2017 and 2016, respectively.
 For a discussion of our securitization activities, see "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Funding, Liquidity and Capital Resources-Funding Sources-Securitized Financings" and Note 5.
-Variable Interest Entities to our consolidated and combined financial statements.
+Variable Interest Entities to our consolidated financial statements.

 Although the securitization market for credit cards has been re-established since the financial crisis that began in 2008, there can be no assurance that the market will not experience future disruptions.
-The extent to which we securitize our loans in the future will depend in part upon the conditions in the securities markets in general and the credit card asset-backed securities market in particular, the overall credit quality of our loans and the conformity of the loans and our securitization program to rating agency requirements, the costs of securitizing our loans, and the legal, regulatory, accounting and tax requirements governing securitization transactions.
+The extent to which we securitize our loan receivables in the future will depend in part upon the conditions in the securities markets in general and the credit card asset-backed securities market in particular, the overall credit quality of our loan receivables and the conformity of the loan receivables and our securitization program to rating agency requirements, the costs of securitizing our loan receivables, and the legal, regulatory, accounting and tax requirements governing securitization transactions.
 In the event we are unable to refinance existing asset-backed securities from our publicly registered securitization trust with new securities from the same trust, there are structural and regulatory constraints on our ability to refinance these asset-backed securities with Bank deposits or other funding at the Bank, and therefore we would be required to rely on sources outside of the Bank, which may not be available or may be available only at higher cost.
-A prolonged inability to securitize our loans on favorable terms, or at all, or to refinance our asset-backed securities would have a material adverse effect on our business, liquidity, cost of funds and financial condition.
+A prolonged inability to securitize our loan receivables on favorable terms, or at all, or to refinance our asset-backed securities would have a material adverse effect on our business, liquidity, cost of funds and financial condition.